5 days Ha Giang Adventure

 Day 1 Hanoi / Ha Giang

-In the morning we depart Hanoi by vehicle and our first stop is at the tiny village in Thung Uyen, home to Dao and H’mong people.
+In the morning we depart Hanoi at 8.00am and our first stop is at the tiny village in Thung Uyen, home to Dao and H’mong people.

 This offers us ample opportunities to meet the locals going about their way of life.